 A comprehensive and well executed consultation will enable the electrologist to provide the most efficient, individualised treatment.
 It is also necessary to comply with any local byelaws and insurance requirements.

 Consultations should ideally take place in a quiet, private area, where the client will not feel self-conscious or be overheard.
-The process should take approximately 20-30 minutes and give the client and electrologist the opportunity to do the following:
+The process should take approximately 45 minutes to an hour and give the client and electrologist the opportunity to do the following:

 FOR THE CLIENT